 If students have a complaint about a course, they are advised to discuss their concerns directly with the instructor whenever possible.
-If that does not resolve the problem or if they cannot approach the instructor, students should either access NMSU's online complaint system at https://dos.nmsu.edu/concerns/ or seek out the department head (eadams@nmsu.edu) for help resolving the problem.
-Both of these processes provide opportunities for the department head to know about issues that need attention and for instructors to receive information about student concerns so that they can respond.
+If that does not resolve the problem or if they cannot approach the instructor, students should seek out the department head for help resolving the problem.
+This process provides opportunities for the department head to know about issues that need attention and for instructors to receive information about student concerns so that they can respond.